gvwilson/sdxpy/src/intro/index.md

 This book is also designed to help another persona:

-> *Yim teaches two college courses on web programming.
+> *Yim teaches two college courses on software development.
 > They are frustrated that so many books talk about details but not about design
 > and use examples that their students can't relate to.
 > This material will give them material they can use in class